 Foster care can be long, complicated, and emotional.
 With the right preparation, becoming a gay foster parent doesn't have to be overwhelming.
 Check out these guides, which help break down everything you need to know about becoming a foster dad as a gay, bi or trans man.

 Below you'll learn all you need to know about the foster care system, the process of adopting, working with a foster care agency and getting the information you need to decide if it’s the right path for you.

-Foster families provide loving homes for a child (or children) for days, months or even a year or longer.
+Foster families provide loving homes for a child (or children) for days, months, even a year or longer.
 If a child’s birth parents have had their parental rights terminated (voluntarily or by the court), foster families may also permanently adopt.
 This is sometimes referred to as foster-to-adopt.

-Before getting too deep into the process of becoming a foster care parent, it's important for prospective foster dads to take a second to make sure they know the answer to the following three critical questions:
+Before getting too deep into the process of becoming a foster care parent, it's important for prospective foster dads to make sure they know the answer to the following critical questions:

 A significant part of the process to become a foster dad is training and learning how best to support a child emotionally.
 This starts with listening.
 And no one is better equipped to talk about the impact of foster care on children than the children who have been there.
-Foster Club, an organization dedicated to helping young people (both in and from foster care) to realize their personal potential, publishes a blog called Youth Perspective.
+Foster Club, an organization dedicated to helping young people to realize their personal potential, (both in and from foster care,) publishes a blog called Youth Perspective.
 Read about their experiences and their hopes for the future here.

 - adoptive dad Erik Alexander“Take it one day at a time.
 Before you know it, that baby will be snuggled into your loving arms.”

 Let’s first get this question out of the way: Can LGBTQ people legally become foster parents in the United States?
 Many people are surprised to learn that the answer in every state in the country is unequivocally: YES!